FSUDRS/jekyllhide/README.md

 {% endfor %}
 ```

-- Run `bundle exec jekyll serve` and your collection will be running on localhost:4000/
+- Run `bundle exec jekyll serve` and jekyll will generate your website under a new directory, "_site", and start running it at localhost:4000/